 Her room, again, portrayed an obscure cavern of darkness which was not new to her.
 A vintage dress, from an era that goes way back, was the only separation between her skin and the creeping midnight chill.
 In her usual sleeplessness, she was drunk on silence.
-For hours, it had seeped into her pores, dowsing her mind in its thick toxicity and slowly she stepped into darkness.
+For hours, it had seeped into her pores, dowsing her mind in its thick toxicity and slowly she stepped into the darkness.
 Her mind is blurred with dreams and possibilities, each more fanciful than the next.
 She hugged her bare arms real tight, and she opened her window and started gazing at the dead life surrounding her.
 It had been one rough day which she spent trying to avoid the man that she has found herself married to.
-She felt separate from her body and felt herself being dragged up the stairs like a useless old handbag.
+She felt separated from her body and felt herself being dragged up the stairs like a useless old handbag.

 She could hear her heart bouncing and feel the electricity on her skin.
 And within seconds, his hands moved over her body causing her a transitory paralysis.
 She couldn’t move even if she wanted to, because his fingers have short-circuited her mind, in a way out of her control.
 And then both of them moved in an intoxicated dance that lacked lust and passion.
 In the twilight room, their fingers didn’t caress each other’s skin and they didn’t melt into one.
 They remained two bodies, each utterly drunk in its own thoughts.